 - Supporting the needs of local clergy through providing opportunities for fellowship and education

-In the late 1970’s, Northeast Georgia Medical Center and community clergy felt a need to provide a more formalized program of pastoral care at the hospital.
+In the late 1970’s, Northeast Georgia Medical Center and community clergy felt a need to provide a more formalized program of spiritual care at the hospital.
 In 1979, a Volunteer Chaplain Program was developed.
 This was a program made up of local ministers who would be willing to be on-call for the hospital.

 The hospital developed a committee that included local clergy to investigate the hiring of a full-time clinically trained chaplain.
 Chaplain Wayne Nelson was selected as the Medical Center’s first chaplain.
 He began his ministry on April 18, 1983.

-Assessing the needs of pastoral care, Wayne Nelson recommended the establishment of a Northeast Georgia Medical Center Clergy Staff in his first year.
+Assessing the needs of spiritual care, Wayne Nelson recommended the establishment of a Northeast Georgia Medical Center Clergy Staff in his first year.
 After much discussion, planning, and meetings with Administrative and Medical Staff, a Clergy Fellowship was created on September 25, 1984.

 Chaplain Wayne Nelson and the Clergy Fellowship Executive Board worked to develop an expanded Volunteer Chaplain Program.
 This program is a vital part of the Clergy Fellowship organization.

 Chaplain Wayne Nelson retired from the hospital in January of 1998.
-Chaplain Jeff Thompson began his ministry at the Medical Center that same month to continue the pastoral care ministry of Northeast Georgia Health System.
+Chaplain Jeff Thompson began his ministry at the Medical Center that same month to continue the spiritual care ministry of Northeast Georgia Health System.

 Presently the Department is served by five full-time chaplains, one part-time chaplain and an Administrative Assistant.
-We provide 24/7 chaplain coverage for the Gainesville and Braselton campuses, as well as providing pastoral services at our Barrow and Lumpkin campuses.
+We provide 24/7 chaplain coverage for the Gainesville and Braselton campuses, as well as providing spiritual services at our Barrow and Lumpkin campuses.
 We do this through our staff chaplains, our Volunteer Chaplains, our Contract Chaplains and our CPE students.

 Volunteer chaplains serve all four of our hospital campuses and serve in our two long-term care facilities, New Horizons Limestone and New Horizons Lanier Park.
 Volunteer Chaplains serve in 2 to 3-hour shifts.
 Other than at NGMC Barrow, Volunteer Chaplains do not serve on-call or overnight.
 Volunteer Chaplains receive the benefit of a free meal after their service!